massmux/BreezerBot/README.md

 docker build -t massmux/breezerbot .
 ```

-to get from the repository
+Otherwise you can get from from the repository, pulling the image

 ```
 docker pull massmux/breezerbot